D-locus rabbit colors. Rabbit coat color

 Black Otter is 'D_;' the Blue Otter is

 'dd.'
-Its genotype can be written in full: at_BBCCddEE
+This blue otter's genotype can be written in full: at_BBCCddEE

 Full color black otter; dilute blue otter